 Just a few weeks ago, GW Pharmaceuticals shocked the nation by receiving FDA approval for the first-ever cannabis-derived pharmaceutical medication, Epidiolex.
 While other synthetic marijuana medications like Marinol exist, this was a giant leap forward for cannabis therapy.
-As a 99.6 percent pure cannabidiol extract approved for anyone over the age of 2, Epidiolex is intended for pediatric cases of severe, intractable seizure disorders like Lennox Gastaut Syndrome and Dravet Syndrome.
+As a 99.6 percent pure cannabidiol extract approved for anyone over the age of 2, Epidiolex is intended for pediatric cases of severe, intractable seizure disorders.

 Many producers and consumers alike applauded the accomplishment knowing it would for changes to CBD laws.